November 23, 2022 | Ladman Studios | Guides

 Doesn’t your story deserve to be more than just “basic” or “average”.
 Finding a CT wedding photographer that will work with you, take into account your needs, wants, and values, while building trust and connecting with you is what you deserve.
 I’d love to see if I am the right photographer for you.

-As of 2022, the average cost of a wedding photographer in Connecticut is around $2,500 – $3,500.
-Still, it can range anywhere from $1,500 to $5,000 or more, depending on the photographer’s experience, reputation, the type of collections and services offered, and hours of coverage.
-CT wedding photographers can be grouped into the following price ranges.
+As of 2024, the average cost of a wedding photographer in Connecticut was between $1,500 and $6,000.
+The price can go even higher depending on the photographer’s experience, reputation, type of collections and services offered, hours of coverage, and more.
+You are likely to see the following Starting Connecticut wedding photographer price ranges.

 Pros: Cheap